Skip to navigation Skip to content

 Circumstances where an assessment by file format may also be appropriate, include where all of the below apply:

-• The assessor has considered other formats, and they are not appropriate for the claim circumstances
+• The assessor has considered other formats, and they are inappropriate for the claim circumstances

 • The medical evidence clearly demonstrates functional impacts with sufficient detail to confidently assess: